Javad Nekounam: Osasuna

-Nekounam was again a regular starter for Osasuna in the 2010–11 campaign, but also spent one month at the 2011 AFC Asian Cup with his national team.
-On 20 February 2011, in the second game upon his return from Qatar, he scored twice in a 4–0 home defeat of Espanyol, and eventually finished with six goals from 26 appearances in another escape from relegation.

-On 21 May 2011, Nekounam renewed his contract with Osasuna for another two seasons, with the option of an annual renewal of his link.
 In July of the following year, amidst interest from Iranian club Esteghlal F.C. and unnamed Turkish and Qatari clubs, it was reported that he would only remain with at the El Sadar Stadium if he accepted a salary reduction – he was the highest-paid player.

 Esteghlal

 On 21 July 2012, aged almost 32, Nekounam returned to his country and signed a two-year deal with Esteghlal for a record fee of US$1,500,000, which made him the most expensive player in the Iran Pro League history.
 He scored his first goal for his new club in a 3–2 loss to Foolad F.C. on 28 November, through a penalty.

 On 5 May 2013, against the same opponent, he also found the net, helping his team secure their 28th league title and winning his second national championship.

 Al-Kuwait

 On 14 January 2014, Nekounam agreed to a four-month contract at Kuwait SC.
 He scored his first goal for the club on 2 February, netting the only in an AFC Champions League qualifier against Al Shorta SC.

 Nekounam scored three goals in the 2014 edition of the AFC Cup, and also won the season's Kuwait Emir Cup.